-Professor Kite & The Secret of Kites courtesy of:
+Professor Kite & the Secret of Kites courtesy of:

-KITE FLYING is great fun and it's easy if you know some of Professor Kite's secrets.
+KITE FLYING IS FUN and it's easy if you know some of Professor Kite's secrets.
 So grab your kite and join in the fun.
-The sky is big enough for EVERYONE!
+The sky is big enough for everyone!

-THE FIRST THING you need to do is pick a kite.
-There are many different kinds.
-Fliers carry different types of kites for different winds.
+PICK A KITE: There are many different kinds.
+Kitefliers carry different types of kites for different winds.
 Kitefliers enjoy the different experiences each type offers.

-BE SURE your kite is put together correctly or it may not fly.
+ASSEMBLE your kite correctly or it may not fly.